Secrets to Making Money During a Stock Market Crash

 (For more information, read All About Mutual Funds.)

 The Fifth Rule of Making Money During a Stock Market Crash

 Finally, the last secret to building your fortune when Wall Street is in a storm is to create backup cash generators and income sources.
 This is one of the single most important things you can do to cut your risk.
 Even if you are an attorney earning $300,000 per year, or an actor making $2,000,000 per film, you are going to have a much more enjoyable life if you know that you aren't dependent upon your next paycheck to maintain your standard of living.

-My personal favorite utilization of this method is the Berkshire Hathaway Model.
+My personal favorite utilization of this method is legendary investor Warren Buffett's proven method for long-term financial success known as the Berkshire Hathaway Model.
 This is the way my own life and finances are structured, and it can make it far easier to amass the first few million dollars in net worth.
 In essence, you live off your day job, funding your retirement out of your regular salary.
 Then, you build other cash generators (e.g., car washes, retail stores, newspaper routes, a lifeguard job during the summer, patents, royalties, rental houses, etc.) that you use to build your investment portfolio.

 That way, while you are doing your regular thing - going to work, picking up the kids, having staff meetings, and putting gas in the car - your cash generators are pouring money into your brokerage, retirement, and other investment accounts.